-The final application deadline was FEBRUARY 1st, 2017.
+The final application deadline is FEBRUARY 1, 2019.

 This includes supporting materials sent via email.

 Students in their sophomore or junior years of college, with strong credentials and majoring in biology, ecology, geological sciences, civil or environmental engineering, environmental policy, marine science, chemistry, or any other environmentally-related discipline, are encouraged to apply.
 Participants must be U.S. citizens or permanent residents.
 All coursework must be current and complete.

 EXPECTATIONS AND PHYSICAL DEMANDS

 Program participants are expected to make a full-time commitment to the program, with on average 40 hours per week spent in the field and lab.
 Participants are expected to attend all program seminars and events, to complete any assignments in anticipation of and as follow-up to each of these events.